 Try to keep the shock absorbers cool.
 Make every effort to keep the temperature equal across axle pairs.
 If one shock runs hotter than the other, be this because it is closer to the exhaust or for any other reason—direct air onto the shock absorber to cool it down.

-All Meteor Motorsport shock absorbers are serviced with Motul 5W shock oil.
-This is the only oil we recommend.
+All Meteor Motorsport shock absorbers are serviced with Fuchs 2.5 weight shock oil.

 With regular servicing, there should be no reason not to expect an exceptional service life.

 All service work is undertaken by our sister brand all at the same premises – see www.RaceShocks.uk